11 steps to an effective Google Ads Shopping campaign

-It is not enough to launch the campaign.
-She needs to be watched.
-With your first statistics, you can adjust your bids to reduce costs and improve ad performance.
+It’s not enough to just launch the campaign.
+It needs to be watched and monitored.
+After you get your first statistics, you can adjust your bids to reduce costs and improve ad performance.

 If your product ad is generating more conversions on the weekend, you can set up an upward adjustment every Saturday and Sunday.
 If your customers tend to shop in the evening, set the adjustment for a specific time.
 We recommend increasing rates gradually, starting with an increase of 20-30%.

 The following adjustments are available in Google Shopping campaigns: